azainab/androidTFDetect/README.md

     $ python
     $ import cv2

-If this runs successfully cv2 is installed, and one can go ahead with the next steps.
+-If this runs successfully cv2 is installed, and one can go ahead with the next steps.

 Refer (https://github.com/thtrieu/darkflow)